 - All submissions and exhibitions must be in English, subtitled in English or English versioned;

-- Must not be available online, via any home device (blu-ray, DVD, etc.) or released theatrically in Canada by the time of the festival exhibition October 2019;
+- Must not be available online, via any home device (blu-ray, DVD, etc.) or screened/released theatrically or on TV in Canada by the time of the festival exhibition October 2020;

 - Rough cuts and works-in-progress will not be considered.